Documentation Index

 For security reasons, the authentication token is not displayed in the interface when editing an existing configuration.

-Figure 2: Splunk configuration
+Figure 2: Splunk integration form

-3. Click SAVE to enable the alert.
+4. Click SAVE to add the Splunk integration.

 3.2 Configuring Expiring Keys Alert for Syslog